peterhurford/priority-wiki-content/human-enhancement.md

 	* (Little things like regularly tripping over your bag.
 So you make a habit of putting your bag where it won't get tripped on.)
 * (How Not To Be Wrong The Power Of Mathematical Thinking has a bunch I want to include, but need to re-read it)

+### Misc

+"Leveling up"
+* Good mentors are apparently the absolute fastest way to improve.
+Peak: The Science Of Expertise (if I recall correctly) talks about how teaching is a kind of technology that refines itself over time.
+That is to say, mentors hook you in to the mechanism by which we advance the forefront of any given skill.
+The high fidelity information is stored in people.
+More than that, they can correct you and teach you how to correct yourself.